ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 {% enddocs %}

-{% docs prep_retention %}

-Creates a base table including all three types of retention.
-If duplicates are found between the CRM account and parent CRM account only the parent will be included.

-{% enddocs %}

 {% docs prep_dr_partner_engagement %}

 Creates a base view with generated keys for the dr partner engagement shared dimension and references in facts.